-It is the responsibility of the SENDCo to organise review meetings at least twice yearly to enable discussion of the pupils to take place.
+It is the responsibility of the SENDCo to ensure that opportunities are provided at least twice yearly to review the pupil's progress towards these targets.

 Not all pupils on the SEND list will require additional support plans.
 Some children may have medical conditions or pastoral or emotional issues and these are managed by relevant staff and overseen by the Assistant Head Pastoral.